Nishit2011/electron-ffmpeg-desktop-basic/Notes.md

 Electron is almost identical to Google Chrome.
 So, if we get an understanding of how Google Chrome works internally, we will get an idea of how Electron works.
+Electron also uses the Chromium Open Source Project which is the exact same codebase that chrome uses.
+Therefore, all the rules and convention that applies to chrome, also applies to electron as well.
+When Chrome is opened, a main wind window opens.
+On opening other tabs, child processes run subsequestly, each for every tab.
+(This is basically done for encapsulation).
+And Electron works similar to this.

+Who developed Electron?
+Github